-Pharmacies may also be subject to medical malpractice lawsuits.
+Pharmacies may also be subject to medication error lawsuits.

 In addition to identifying the appropriate standard of medical care that applies, plaintiffs also must demonstrate successfully that the prescriber failed to adhere to that standard of care.
 Moreover, in any malpractice case, a plaintiff must show that the medication/prescription error directly caused injuries (such as new health problems or the worsening of existing health problems).

 Unfortunately, anesthesia errors occur all too often.
-Chaotic operating rooms, stressful situations, and medical complications may create environments where mistakes are made and medical malpractice results.
+Chaotic operating rooms, stressful situations, and medical complications may create environments where mistakes are made and hospital malpractice results.

 Nursing Home Neglect & Abuse

-When choosing a Bridgeport medical malpractice wrongful death attorney, there is no substitute for experience.
-The medical malpractice attorneys and legal team at Berkowitz and Hanna LLC have the experience and resources necessary to go toe to toe the insurance companies of the defendant(s).
+When choosing a Bridgeport hospital malpractice attorney, there is no substitute for experience.
+The Bridgeport hospital malpractice lawyers and legal team at Berkowitz and Hanna LLC have the experience and resources necessary to go toe to toe the insurance companies of the defendant(s).
 We have an incredible track record in successfully initiating and resolving these extremely challenging and painful matters for our clients.

-To speak with a Connecticut medical malpractice attorney about a possible case of hospital negligence, contact Berkowitz and Hanna LLC today.
-Out attorneys are experienced in medical malpractice claims and can help you.
-Call today and schedule a free evaluation of your case.
+To speak with a Bridgeport hospital malpractice lawyer about a possible case of hospital negligence, contact Berkowitz and Hanna LLC today.
+Our attorneys are experienced not only in hospital malpractice claims, but also with personal injury claims such as car accident, medical malpractice, bariatric surgery malpractice, etc. Call today and schedule a free evaluation of your case.